 Internet of Things (IoT) helps organizations and logistics companies to improve productivity by connecting various smart devices in the transportation network to a centralized cloud network.
 The real-time visibility of the entire logistics chain helps to capture mission-critical data that helps to improve operational performance and efficiency.

 On the demand side, the IoT solutions will help companies to improve customer relationship and drive down distribution costs by providing security and enabling real-time traceability at the unit level.

 On the supply side, enterprises can benefit from using an IoT solution for capacity sensing, planning and reporting, route optimization, energy-efficiency management and proactive fault/problem detection and resolution.
-The solution will help to optimize procurement logistics and drive down costs.
+The enterprise network monitoring solution will help to optimize procurement logistics and drive down costs.
 Thus, deployment of an IoT solution not only helps to create value for the customer but also for the enterprises themselves.

 It must be realized that very few companies have managed to achieve end-to-end logistics visibility even though IoT solutions promise to improve productivity while cutting down costs.
 The streamlining of the entire transportation chain with an IoT solution is a futuristic scenario, and there are challenges to be faced before we realize the goal.

 According to Deloitte, early adopters of IoT have failed to generate more value for the IoT devices as these solutions do not permeate each and every aspect of logistics or transportation chain.
 Merely, using IoT solutions to track the shipments severely restricts the scope of the evolving technologies.
 Efficiency can only be achieved if the IoT solutions help to build an advanced transportation ecosystem whose key stakeholders will be Business-to-business (B2B) customers, Third party logistics (3PL) or logistics service providers (LSPs), Warehouse and terminal operators of equipment, manufacturers and shippers.